Julie Harris: Legacy and honors

 On December 5, 2005, Harris was named a Kennedy Center Honoree.
 At a White House ceremony, President George W. Bush remarked: "It's hard to imagine the American stage without the face, the voice, and the limitless talent of Julie Harris.
 She has found happiness in her life's work, and we thank her for sharing that happiness with the whole world."

-Ben Brantley, theater critic for The New York Times, considered her "the actress who towered most luminously ... rather like a Statue of Liberty for Broadway."
-Alec Baldwin, who played Harris's son on Knots Landing, praised her in a tribute in the Huffington Post: "Her voice was like rainfall.
-Her eyes connected directly to and channeled the depths of her powerful and tender heart.
-Her talent, a gift from God."